LTGRP/PasswordResetPHP/README.md

 User registration and secure password reset code.
 With registration, login, and password reset pages.

-Also includes code for uploading files to your web server and to a <a href="https://cloudinary.com/">Cloudinary</a> account.
+Also includes code for uploading files to your web server and to a [Cloudinary](https://cloudinary.com/) account.

 Built using PHP, MySQL, FileMaker API for PHP, FileMaker, jQuery and Bootstrap 4.
 You can use either MySQL or FileMaker as your database.
 Sample MySQL and FileMaker databases included.